Costume party: Events and themes

-There are many annual events that generate the chance to dress up in fancy dress costumes; Christmas, New Year, birthdays, Hen and Stag parties, and Book Day, amongst others.
+There are many annual events that generate the chance to dress up in fancy dress costumes: Christmas, New Year, birthdays, hen and stag parties, and World Book Day, amongst others.

-Halloween is the most popular costume or fancy dress event of the year in western society.
+Halloween is the most popular costume or fancy dress event of the year in English-speaking countries.
 Halloween originated centuries ago, the Celts believed that on 31 October the line between the living and the dead became distorted, condemned souls would come back to wreak havoc for the night.
 In defense, the Celts would dress up in ghoulish costumes to scare evil spirits away.

 Within many fancy dress events, a theme is usually present, and with fancy dress outfits often from Hollywood films such as Star Wars, Grease, James Bond, and Spider-Man.
 Themes are also extremely popular with fundraising events, such as the Great Gorilla Run, where 1,000 people dressed as gorillas in London in aid for Great Gorillas, a charity that focuses on the endangered species.

 Some costume parties are themed around 80s fashion.
 The most popular costumes researched for such fancy dress are the Madonna Look, punk fashion and neon-colored clothing.
 Some of the easiest and cheapest 1980s costumes include Rambo, Samantha Fox, and Tom Cruise from Risky Business or Top Gun.
 Alternative eighties costumes include dresses, prom dresses and denim from the period, including high waisted pants and stone wash denim.

 Fans sometimes attend sporting events in a costume as a sign of support of their favored team.
 Some sporting events have large numbers of fans attending in fancy dress costume.
 Examples include Wellington Rugby Sevens, where almost every fan who attends wears some sort of costume, and San Jose Bike Party, where each month's ride has a different theme encouraging riders to come in costume.